elixir-capsule/capsule/README.md

 * contents
 * name

 A storage uses this interface to figure how to extract the file data from a given struct and how to identify it.
 Currently capsule only implements the upload protocol for URI and Capsule.Encapsulation.
-See the [uploads section][#uploads] for example of how to implement the protocol for other modules.
+See the [uploads section](#uploads) for example of how to implement the protocol for other modules.

-*obamaface.jpg*

 ### encapsulation